GE APYR50LC Dehumidifier Review

 Differences Between Sizes And Variants

 The GE APYR50LC is only available in one colorway: 'Gray.'
-You can see the label for the model we tested here.
+See this photo of our unit's label.

 If you encounter another variant of this dehumidifier, please let us know in the comments, and we'll update our review.